Dalymr/ACI_Catalog/README.md

 Else, you can modify those values by editing the .env folder in the root of the Folder

 # Usage
 Login with username and password.
-Add the APIC URL to connect tp
+Add the APIC URL to connect to

 Select from the top nav bar menu to show results of read only API queries to the APIC.